Fulfilling a Dream

 Other groups of model railroaders have done this.
 Consider the San Diego Model Railroad Museum, the Colorado Model Railroad Museum, the Texas City Museum, the Lehigh Valley and Keystone Club Railroad, just to name a few.
 Look even closer at Chesapeake Bay & Western RR in York County.
 These all started with a dream, a vision, a purpose, which eventually led to something great.

-Imagine our own place in Tidewater, Virginia where we can build and develop our own “something great,” just as others have done in their areas – a place where you can create new ideas, use new technology, develop new works of 3-dimensional art for others to see and appreciate – a place where future generations of model railroaders will be born – a place where future engineers can learn about STEM/STEAM concepts.
-Visualize a modern, well-designed 15,000 square foot space inside the current MOCA (Museum of Contemporary Art) building in Virginia Beach, where ten different historical layouts demonstrate the eastern Virginia railroad development from the 1800s forward.
-Imagine school children visiting every Wednesday, families streaming in and out on all the other days.
+As we were planning this, we tried to imagine our own place in Tidewater, Virginia where we could build and develop our own “something great,” just as others have done in their areas – a place where we could create new ideas, use new technology, develop new works of 3-dimensional art for others to see and appreciate – a place where future generations of model railroaders will be born – a place where future educated engineers can learn about STEM/STEAM concepts.
+We imagined school children visiting every Wednesday, families streaming in and out on all the other days.
 Students will be constantly building and rebuilding layouts to work toward getting scholarships.
-Imagine teaching interested students about how to build a model or create a miniature landscape.
+We imagined teaching interested students about how to build a model or create a miniature landscape.

 We have already accumulated an enormous amount of railroad history to use for the Museum, along with a huge collection of historical digital railroad images.
-We intend to use this information to publish a book about the very interesting early railroad transportation history in Hampton Roads, which was instrumental in the industrial development of Virginia and the rest of the country.
+This information has been put into a book by our historian, Warren Leister, about the very interesting early railroad transportation history in Hampton Roads, which was instrumental in the industrial development of Virginia and the rest of the country.
 We have a storage unit that is amassing a huge amount of physical donations already provided by the public to use in the Museum.
-We have people calling frequently ready to volunteer in the Museum.
-Many call just to find out more about it and to ask whether it is open yet.
-There is definitely a lot of public interest.
+The Museum itself has been tremendously successful.
+We have a steady stream of visitors when we are open on Fridays, Saturdays and Sundays.

 We knew this wouldn’t be easy when we started this project, but when you’re driven by a dream, you just keep at it ‘till you get it.
 Quitting is not an option.
-We have the desire, the knowhow, the plans, the nonprofit organization, the website (MRMHR.org), and we even have found several possible locations including the MOCA, which will be vacant in a couple of years.
+We have the desire, the knowhow, the plans, the nonprofit organization, the website (MRMHR.org); and now we finally have a space in which we can build and operate, thanks to the donations we have received and thanks also to the MacArthur Center for providing a renewable lease for a markedly discounted rate.

 Brill-Trolley-1907